 Ryder is an artist, amateur wood-worker, occasional art reviewer and critic, and a very slow reader.
 He does not come to conclusions quickly, continually shifting and considering until he is thoroughly exhausted… and so is everyone else around him.

-Do-it-yourself is a way of thinking that engages in the real world with intellect and risk.
+Do-it-yourself is a way of thinking that engages the real world with intellect and risk.
 It is a form of self-empowerment and an irrational attempt at self-sufficiency.

 It exists in the space between necessity and politics that has the potential to grow unique humans.

 Vision without action is a dream.
 Action without vision is a nightmare.Japanese Proverb

 How did this Begin?

 In 2019, during a residency in Japan, Ryder began a series of essays on the mental space from which a DIY amateur operates.
 Tied in with philosophy and behavioral studies, Ryder rebuts the often alleged thrift of DIY in favor of a unique, dissatisfied mindset of rational rebellion and a desire for action/agency.
 The texts and podcast map out ideas, philosophy, and the political implications of a community that builds without drifting into the psychosis of prepper culture.